The KFAC physical office is closed until further notice. Click here for more information.

 Beginning in tax-year 2010, any individual could convert all or part of their traditional IRA to a Roth IRA regardless of their Adjusted Gross Income (AGI).
 The old rules prohibited anyone making above $100K AGI from converting to a Roth IRA.
 Many folks do not realize that current rules waive this income threshold indefinitely.

-The crux of whether you should convert or not hinges upon whether 1) you think tax rates will be higher in the future, 2) when you need the money, and 3) if you have a separate source of funds to pay the taxes created by the conversion.
-An individual analysis will need to be done on a case by case basis.
+However, I would still argue that the crux of whether you should convert or not hinges upon whether 1) you think tax rates will be higher in the future, 2) when you need the money, and 3) if you have a separate source of funds to pay the taxes created by the conversion.
+Since the tax laws are everchanging and complex, an individual analysis will need to be done on a case by case basis.

-For tax years 2018 and 2019, individuals are limited to $5500 and $6000 respectively on contributions, and if you are age 50 or older, you may make aa additional $1000 catch-up contribution which is fixed.
+For tax year 2019 and 2020, individuals are limited to $6000 on contributions, and if you are age 50 or older, you may make an additional $1000 catch-up contribution which is fixed.

-With investors witnessing the sudden declines over the past several weeks, many have felt compelled to move their investments into cash.
-It is most important to remember what the markets will likely do in the future NOT what they did yesterday, last week, last month, or last year.
-That is why I am always preaching against the temptation to react to the negative headlines or the balance on your most recent brokerage statement.
+Market reversals like the one we experienced in 2019 are one reason I am always preaching against the temptation to react to the negative headlines or the balance on your most recent brokerage statement.
 We all need to stay focused on our long-term goals and let the markets do what they do.

-Again, should you have any questions about this information and would like us to assist you in further reviewing these items, feel free to set up an appointment with your adviser by calling Jan Berkholtz at (770) 951-9001.
+Again, should you have any questions about this information and would like us to assist you in further reviewing these items, feel free to set up an appointment with your advisor by calling Kira Baffi at (770) 951-9001.
 This is what we are here for!

-This report and Mr. McKnight’s comments are provided as a general market overview and should not be considered investment or tax advice or predictive of any future market performance.
+This report and Dr. McKnight’s comments are provided as a general market overview and should not be considered investment or tax advice or predictive of any future market performance.

 Any security mentioned in this report may not be suitable for all investors.
 No investment mentioned in this newsletter constitutes a recommendation to buy, sell or hold a particular investment.
 Such recommendations can only be made on an individual basis after an assessment of an individual investor’s risk tolerance and personal circumstances.
 Past performance of any investment mentioned is not a guarantee of future performance.
 Statements regarding the investment concerns and merits of any company and fair market value computations are strictly the opinion of Kays Financial Advisory Corporation.
 Employees of KFAC and KFAC clients may have positions and effect transactions in the securities of the issuers mentioned herein.